Cat coat genetics: Agouti

-A major exception to the solid masking of the tabby pattern exists: the O allele of the O/o locus is epistatic over the aa genotype.
-That is, in red or cream colored cats, tabby striping is displayed despite the genotype at the agouti locus.
+A major exception to the solid masking of the tabby pattern exists, as the O allele of the O/o locus is epistatic over the aa genotype.
+That is, in red or cream colored cats, tabby marking is displayed regardless of the genotype at the agouti locus.
+However, some red and most cream tabbies do have a fainter pattern when lacking an agouti allele, indicating that the aa genotype does still have a faint effect even if it does not induce complete masking.
+The mechanism of this process is unknown.

-However, some red cats and most cream cats show a fainter tabby pattern when they have no agouti allele to allow full expression of their tabby alleles.
-That is, in genetically red cats (O males and OO and Oo females) the aa does still have an effect, especially in dilute coats (when having dd genotype at the D gene locus), where the tabby pattern is sometimes not expressed except on the extremities.